 Flowlogic our sophisticated Cloud Solution that will help you improve outcomes, operate efficiently and meet the expectations of today’s clients.
 Flowlogic our data management solution is hosted on an Amazon ECS cluster, where a default cluster is created for you and can also serve as a hub for communication and document sharing.
 An online database that performs analysis and archiving.
 We use FlowLogic for the NDIS data management system’s relational database.

 Schematic of the NDIS and Aged Care data management system for client and participant resource monitoring and management.
 The coordinator administers the online database, team leaders perform management actions, collect monitoring data, and enter their data into an online database.
-The Flowlogic database imports data from any API compatible online database performs archiving and analyses, and generates results that are displayed on the dashboard.
+The Flowlogic database imports data from any API-compatible online database performs archiving and analyses and generates results that are displayed on the dashboard.
 Workers retrieve results and use them to inform subsequent management actions.

 Setup, Training and Customisation

 First, a project team explains project specifications, including Quality Assurance and Quality Control requirements, to our qualified digital engineers and database team architect.
-Our digital database architect uses information provided by the development team to implement an NDIS and Aged Care data management system that addresses services needs in a predominantly automated manner.
+Our digital database architect uses the information provided by the development team to implement an NDIS and Aged Care data management system that addresses service needs in a predominantly automated manner.

-After the FlowLogic our NDIS and Aged Care data management system has been set up, the database team architect transfers system control, with accompanying documentation and user-guides, to the team leaders and worker coordinators.
+After the FlowLogic our NDIS and Aged Care data management system has been set up, the database team architect transfers system control, with accompanying documentation and user guides, to the team leaders and worker coordinators.
 The project coordinator oversees the subsequent operation of the data management system.